 Inference Engines are a component of an artificial intelligence system that apply logical rules to a knowledge graph (or base) to surface new facts and relationships.
 Implementation of inference engines can proceed via induction or deduction.
 The process of inferring relationships between entities utilizing machine learning, machine vision, and natural language processing have exponentially increased the scale and value of knowledge graphs and relational databases in recent years.

-Historically inference engines surfaced as components within expert systems, systems meant to emulate the problem solving ability of a human expert within a given domain.
+Historically, inference engines were included as components within expert systems, systems meant to emulate the problem solving ability of a human expert within a given domain.

 Two methods employed within many inference engines to infer new knowledge include what are known as the backward chaining and forward chaining reasoning methods.